UXPin/uxpin-merge-tools/packages/uxpin-code-cli/Readme.md

 ```
 #### Component implementation

 Components may be functional or stateful, however must be **default exported** from the implementation file.
-Allowed implementation files examples:
+Allowed implementation file examples:

 ```
 components/Button/index.jsx